N-dori/agwa/README.md

 Clicking the radio button on a unit reveals a table of 20 plants within that tray.
 Each plant includes:

 A circle indicating the age of the crop - the more complete the circle, the older the crop.

 A tooltip that shows the crop's growth progress in %

 This design is based on a simple user-focused insight:

 "In the end, what matters most is when the crop is ready to be eaten."

-🍽️ Future Integration Ideas
+**Future Integration Ideas**

 There are plans to integrate the app with an external API to fetch additional data such as: